Man Arrested in Shooting at South Shore Plaza Mall

 In-depth news coverage of the Greater Boston Area.

-A preliminary investigation revealed that a fight broke out between two groups of people that may know each other, which escalated into a shooting, police said in a news conference Friday evening.

-About six to seven people were fighting in two groups, police said, and they had started to walk away before reengaging and ultimately shooting at each other.
+Eyewitness accounts said two women were in line at the Expressions shoe store when a man, later identified as Rodriguez, walked up to one of them and asked one of the women if she was associated with the Heath Street gang in Boston.
+When she didn't answer, he allegedly punched the woman in the face.
+A fight then broke out between two groups of people and Rodriguez allegedly pulled out a gun and fired several shots.

+Police said the woman later admitted that she was associated with the Heath Street gang.

-A15-year-old girl was shot during the incident and was taken to a nearby hospital.
+A 15-year-old girl was shot during the incident and was taken to a nearby hospital.
 According to police, the teen was not involved in the incident.
-Her injuries are described as non-life threatening.
+Her injuries were not life-threatening.
+Court documents said she broke her right hand as a result of being shot and was also grazed in the chest by a bullet.

+In the aftermath of the fight and subsequent shooting, police said videos began circulating on social media showing the fight and Rodriguez retrieving and raising a firearm, along with audio consistent with that of a gunshot.

 Police found a gun in bushes outside the plaza, and six shell casings were recovered at the scene of the shooting.

-One of the men has been cleared and released, but police say the incident remains under investigation which may result in additional charges.
+The second man was cleared and released, but police say the incident remains under investigation and there could still be additional charges.

 It wasn't immediately clear if Rodriguez had an attorney who could speak to the charges.